 For a FREE, no-obligation consultation with an experienced North Carolina truck accident lawyer, please call 1-800-525-7111.

-Our award-winning attorneys have been helping injured victims in North Carolina since 1985, and have nearly 200 years of combined legal experience (see disclaimer below).
+Our award-winning attorneys have been helping injured victims in North Carolina since 1985, and have more than 225 years of combined legal experience (see disclaimer below).

 Recent settlements won on behalf of deserving victims include a $9.45 million settlement, a $1.8 million settlement, and a $2.25 million settlement (see disclaimer below).